Skip to main content

 Results on Just Chatting and IRL streams

 Positive surprise.
-On my 2 Just Chatting sessions (chat questions, reactions, storytime), Opus performs almost like on a podcast.
-It returns 8 usable clips out of 10 and catches funny beats and solid hooks.
+On Just Chatting (chat questions, reactions, storytime), Opus performs almost like on a podcast.
+It catches funny beats, solid hooks, and structured storylines without much manual filtering.

 Logic: Just Chatting = talking-head stream.
-That's exactly what the AI is calibrated for.
-If 80% of your content is Just Chatting or IRL dialogue, the tool is a defensible pick.
+That is exactly what the AI is calibrated for.
+If most of your content is Just Chatting or IRL dialogue, the tool is a defensible pick.

 Caption quality

 Generated captions are very good, probably Opus's strongest feature.
-The AI recognizes gaming terms (GG, clutch, ace, throw, feed) with few errors in English.
-Accuracy is around 95% on clean audio according to Opus.
+The AI recognizes gaming terms (GG, clutch, ace, throw, feed) with few errors in clean English.
+Accuracy is reported around 95% on clean audio.

 In French, Spanish, or under stream noise, it drifts.
 I got "clutsh" instead of "clutch", "one hit" transcribed as "won it".
 Nothing catastrophic, but you proofread every export.
 The eesel 2025 review calls out the same: captions often full of mistakes and a pain to fix in the editor.